RebuildZoo/GANseries/readme.md

 ## 02. InfoGAN for MNIST
+> Q: How to give each dimension meaning without supervision?
+A: Function is defined by structure.

 ### Background
 Bsed on the DCGAN, InfoGAN modifies the GAN's objective to encourage it to learn interpretable and meaningful representations.
 This is done by maximizing the *mutual information* between a fixed small subset of the GAN’s noise variables and the observations.